Citra Sentul Raya

 Citra Sentul Raya is a township development at Sentul, Indonesia.
 It is about 50 km south of Indonesia's capital city, Jakarta.
+Citra Sentul Raya is located at the western foot of the Jonggol Mountains, it makes the climate here cooler than Jakarta.
 The project is being developed by a joint operation between Ciputra Residence with PT Tridaya Semesta and PT Sarana Golf Utama.
 The township is designed to be an integrated city area based on transit-oriented development (TOD) with an area of about 1000 hectare.

 Transportation

 Citra Sentul Raya can be accessed by Jagorawi toll road from Jakarta and Bogor.
 It will also have a station of Greater Jakarta LRT which is now under-construction.